amberstar/State/Docs/Protocols.md

 There are two ways you can specify a protocol inherits from other protocols.

 1. Set one protocol entity as the parent of another protocol entity
 2. Use the `State.Type` key on a protocol entity to specify additional protocols.
-These are entered as a comma seperated list.
+These are entered as a comma separated list.
 For example if you want your protocol to also inherit from `CustomStringConvertible` and `CustomDebugStringConvertible` you would enter `CustomStringConvertible, CustomStringConvertible` as the value for
 `State.Type` on the protocol entity.

-**Ntote:** you can use these two methods in combination if needed
+**Note:** you can use these two methods in combination if needed
 ##Conforming to protocol
 To specify a model item has conformance to a protocol, set the protocol as the parent entity of a model item.